 Brenda P. Green owned and managed her electrical construction contracting firm for 23 years.
 Prior to that, she began her career in the EMC world working for Pataula EMC and Oglethorpe Power Corporation.
 She is a Credentialed Cooperative Director – a certification from the National Rural Electric Cooperative Association (NRECA).
 She currently serves as Chairman of Tri-County EMC, sits on the Georgia EMC Board, and has served on the boards of Central Georgia Technical College and Central Georgia Christian Food Bank.

-District 3, Post 1 (Baldwin and Wilkinson Counties)
+District 3, Post 1 (Baldwin, Wilkinson and Twiggs Counties)

 Sammy Hall (Incumbent)